vollyimnetz/crop-thumbnails/readme.txt

 * English
 * German (de_DE)
 * brazilian portuguese (pt_BR) - thanks to Alex Meusburger
+* Ukrainian (uk) - thanks to Jurko Chervony from www.skinik.name

+= What internal rules use the plugin for cropping? =
+* The plugin will only crop image-sizes where crop is set to "true" (hard crop mode - see: http://codex.wordpress.org/Function_Reference/add_image_size).
+* If you had set one of image dimension in add_image_size to "0" or "9999" (an set crop to true) the plugin will crop it in the ratio of the original image.
+* You are able to crop all images with the same ratio at once (default) or and any imagesize (and ratio) seperate.

 = I have cropped the image but the old one is used on the page. = If you had viewed your image on the site before, your browser has cached the image.
 Go tell them to reload the fresh image from the server by hitting "F5".